 The main points include:

-- Casinos can reopen at 50% capacity
+- Casinos can reopen at 50% capacity.

-- Employees and guests must wear masks
+- Employees and guests must wear masks.

-- Markings to promote social distancing
+- There must be markings to promote social distancing.

-- Enhanced cleaning throughout
+- Enhanced cleaning is required throughout.

-- Poker rooms are not authorized
+- Poker rooms are not authorized.

 Penn National plans to be online with sports by end of August

-During an appearance on Jim Cramer‘s influential evening stock market show, The Street, Jay Snowden, president and CEO of Penn National said the PA-headquartered company planned to enter the online sportsbook market in August, ahead of the NFL season.
+During an appearance on Jim Cramer‘s influential evening stock market show The Street, Jay Snowden, president and CEO of Penn National, said the PA-headquartered company planned to enter the online sportsbook market in August, ahead of the NFL season.